cdagnino/cdagnino.github.io/_posts/2018-10-12-active-learning-of-unkown-dmd.md

-The true lambda that generated the demand data was lambda3.
-Because of this, a firm that learns correctly is one that puts probability one to lambda3.
+The true probability transition function that generated the demand data was the one associated with  $$\lambda_3$$.
+Because of this, a firm that learns correctly is one that puts probability one to $$\lambda_3$$.

 The graph shows that some firms learnt this quite fast (firm 0, 5, 6), while others took longer or haven't converged to the right result after 50 periods (for example, firm 2 and 3).

-If you select firm number 3, you can see why this might have happened: the demand is random and so big errors (the $$\varepsilon$$ in our demand equation) might make the demand appear **as if** the correct value is, say lambda2.
+If you select firm number 3, you can see why this might have happened: the demand is random and so big errors (the $$\varepsilon$$ in our demand equation) might make the demand appear **as if** the correct demand is, say, the one associated with $$\lambda_2$$.
 If the firm is unlucky, it might get stuck in the wrong lambda for quite a while.
-However, we know that active learning is the correct approach and we're assured that the learning will eventually converge.
-This is not true if the firm were to use passive learning: in this case, there is a non trivial probability that the firm gets stuck forever in the wrong lambda.
+However, we know that active learning is the correct approach and we're assured that the learning should converge (see, for example, Kiefer & Nyarko (1989)).
+This is not true if the firm were to use passive learning: in this case, there is a non trivial probability that the firm gets stuck forever in the wrong lambda (Aghion *et alii* (1991)).

 ### Some notes on how to write this Altair interactive plot